“Can you say something inspiring?” said the lovely lady from the library.

 I said earlier that I think you’ve hit the jackpot volunteering for the library service, and that’s not just because they seem to have a limitless supply of tea, biscuits and cakes, but because you’re in the perfect place to research ideas for the type of careers you want to pursue in life.
 So my advice to you is don’t limit yourself to one thing.
 This public institution, this unique, chaotic and slightly smelly building is a one-stop shop for advice and knowledge.
 There are things here at your fingertips that could lead you down several fruitful paths in life, if you know where to look.
 And if you don’t know where to look, trust me, a librarian can find you anything you need to know.

 I didn’t realise just how far librarians go to make sure people get the information that they need until I started working here as a writer in residence, making me part of this brilliant institution.
 Incidentally, my writing residency was a voluntary activity.
 I’m a writer and researcher by profession, and this was just a small project that I wanted to do for myself.
 Two years later, and I’m still engrossed in it.
-It’s led to work from more clients, opportunities like this to meet like-minded people and speak about the library service, a blog series, a series of podcasts on the way, and me becoming a regular volunteer news reader on the KR Talking News.
+It’s led to work from more clients, opportunities like this to meet like-minded people and speak about the library service, a blog series, a series of podcasts on the way, and me becoming a regular volunteer news reader on the KR Talking News, which is a podcast for the visually impaired.
 It’s also led to me feeling part of the local community, which is important.

 In short, I’ve created my own opportunities through volunteering, and that’s my advice and my wish for you too – that you create your own opportunities.
 Don’t wait for your ideal jobs to be advertised.
 Use this institution to discover what you really want in life.
 The access you have to free literature will give you ideas about how to live your life, about options you may not have considered or may feel out of reach, about the bravery and stubbornness of generations before, and about how you can carve out your own successful future.